skip to main content

 Can I watch MLB games on Amazon Prime Video?

 Yes, you can stream live MLB games on Amazon Prime Video through MLB.TV in Prime Video Channels.
 As with other Prime Video Channels, it requires a separate subscription alongside a Prime Video membership.
-But non-MLB.TV subscribers can still stream the MLB.TV Free Game of the Day and select New York Yankees games through Prime Video.
+But non-MLB.TV subscribers can still stream the MLB.TV Free Game of the Day through Prime Video, while in-market subscribers get select New York Yankees games.

 Why you should trust us